OpenCloses in 18 days

 Processing and Agreement

-- Applications are reviewed by the Technical Review Committee against program objectives, eligibility, minimum requirements, and evaluation criteria.
+- Completed applications are reviewed by the Technical Review Committee against the program objectives, eligibility, minimum requirements, and evaluation criteria.

-- Funding decisions require approval by Edmonton City Council or its committees.
+- All awards are subject to approval by Edmonton City Council or its committees.

 Additional information